 If you’re wondering why there seems to be increasing focus on the importance of corporate social responsibility (CSR), look no further than today’s consumers.
-According to a recent article published in Business News Daily, these potential customers are looking beyond material products or quality services when selecting a company.
+According to an article published in Business News Daily, these potential customers are looking beyond material products or quality services when selecting a company.
 How products are made (or services are rendered) is often more important than what is being offered.

 Defining exactly what goes into CSR is a bit subjective, although there are some recurring themes.
 Specific types of corporate social responsibility can vary from company to company, but the article points to four broad categories: